sheydenreich/authorship_desiy1lensing/README.md

-# Authorship Management Tool for Academic Papers
+# Authorship Management Tool for DESI Y1 Lensing Papers

-This tool automates the generation of author lists and affiliations for academic papers, particularly designed for large collaborations.
+This tool automates the generation of author lists and affiliations for DESI Y1 Lensing papers.
 It processes CSV files containing author information and generates properly formatted LaTeX output suitable for journal submissions.

 ## Features